A C++ trick is known as “stateful metaprogramming”, in which one manipulates

 // 1

-the template class flag_setter
+the template classflag_setter

 has not been instantiated.
-We got
+We gotfalse

 . - After the first invocation, the template class